 The TCF comprises 3 zones for Participants.
-Participants progress accrue demerits when mutual obligation failures are applied, which causes them to move through the zones.
+Participants accrue demerits when mutual obligation failures are applied, which causes them to move through the zones.

-Description Participants start in the Green Zone when they commence employment services.
-They progress to the Warning Zone when any mutual obligation failure is applied.
-Participants are in the Warning Zone when they have 1 to 5 demerits.
-Each demerit automatically expires after 6 active months (182 days, excluding any exemption or penalty period).
-When a mutual obligation failure is applied to participant in the Warning Zone, the participant's payments may be suspended until a reconnection requirement is met.
+Zone Description Green Zone Participants start in the Green Zone when they commence employment services. (no demerits) They progress to the Warning Zone when any mutual obligation failure is applied.
+Following a Capability Assessment with Services Australia, the Participant is moved back to the Green Zone by the Department with their Demerits reset to zero.
+Warning Zone (1 to 5 Participants are in the Warning Zone when they have 1 to 5 demerits.
+Each demerit automatically expires after 6 active months (182 days, excluding any exemption period). demerits) When a mutual obligation failure is applied to participant in the Warning Zone, the participant's payment may be suspended until a reconnection requirement is met or they provide a valid reason.
 Participants must attend: a Capability Interview with their provider if the participant accrues 3 demerits.
 The Capability Interview determines whether the participant remains in the warning zone or returns to the green zone with their demerits reset to zero a Capability Assessment with Services Australia if the participant accrues 5 demerits.
-The Capability Assessment determines whether the participant will progress to the Penalty Zone or go back to the Green Zone with demerits reset to zero.
+Participants will also be fast-tracked to the next capability review if they commit a 'fast-track' mutual obligation failure.
+Penalty Zone (more than 5 The Penalty Zone is still reflected in the Department's IT Systems, however the application of financial penalties in the Penalty Zone of the TCF have been paused. demerits) After the fifth demerit, people will still undergo a Capability Assessment with Services Australia.